-Table 7.
+Table 8.
 DSP Page

 Save Settings to Server Backs up the DSP settings to the server.
 If this device is later replaced or reset to factory defaults, these DSP set- tings can be restored when the new device is "swapped" for the old on the Nyquist server.
 Note: This button appears on each DSP feature page.
 Mute Silences the audio for the selected channel.
-DSP Features button 🚞 Presents a menu of DSP features that can be applied to the corresponding channel.
-Level Slider Adjusts the channel volume level in 1 dB increments.
+DSP Features button Presents a menu of DSP features that can be applied to the corresponding channel.
+Channel Fader Adjusts the channel volume level in 1-dB increments.
 Signal LED Illuminates when a signal is being received.
 Clip LED Illuminates when a signal has exceeded the maximum threshold, indicating that the signal is "clipping."
+Note: When Sound Masking is enabled, Clip LED is illuminated.
 IN VU meter Indicates the strength of the input signal.
 OUT VU meter Indicates the strength of the output signal.
 Input Gain Adjusts the strength of the input signal.
+Line/AES/Mic Determines whether the input signal coming from the channel's input jack is at line or microphone level, or if it is encoded as a digital AES signal.
+Phantom Power Determines if phantom power is being provided to the input microphone.